Technical articles on AI agent security, threat research, and building open-source security tools.

 MCP configuration files are the most dangerous files on developer machines.
 Hardcoded secrets, npx -y without version pins, Docker with --privileged, shell metacharacters in args.
 Seven risks with concrete fixes.

 Every risk in the OWASP Top 10 for Agentic Applications mapped to specific Aguara detection rules.
-173 rules across 13 categories covering all 10 OWASP risks with concrete examples from 40,000+ scanned skills.
+Rule counts and dataset figures inside the article reflect the catalog at publication time.

 Tool poisoning goes far beyond malicious descriptions.
 Every field the LLM processes is an injection point: parameter names, enum values, error messages, return values.
 A deep dive into the full attack surface.